-You carefully select your resin, mix the two parts together, then pour it in your project only to find the next day that it is sticky or gooey.
-Sticky resin has got to be one of the worst things ever.
-It’s incredibly frustrating!
-No one wants to ask themselves ‘why is my resin sticky?’
+You select your resin, mix the two parts together, then use it for your project only to find later that it is sticky.
+Finding sticky resin is of the worst things ever.
+I’m going to say it — it’s infuriating.
+Now you find yourself asking why is my resin sticky?
 There are a few reasons why this could have happened.

 Resin and hardener measured inaccurately.

-Getting accurate measurements on your resin and hardener aren’t optional, they are essential.
-The best way you can do that is to use mixing cups with graduated lines to make sure your measurements are as precise as possible.
+Getting accurate measurements on your resin and hardener aren’t optional.
+They’re essential.
+The best way you can do that is by using mixing cups with graduated lines to measure as precisely as possible.
 With small mixes, this is even more important!
-Alternatively, if your resin kit allows it, you can use a digital scale to measure your resin and hardener by weight.
+Or, if your resin kit allows it, you can use a digital scale to measure your resin and hardener by weight.

 Undermixing resin and hardener.

-Pro tip: Ever had a situation where your resin cured but you had a few sticky spots on the surface?
-You likely mixed the center of your cup well, but the cup edges were not mixed completely.
-When you scraped out the cup to use that last bit of resin, it did not cure well because it was undermixed.
+Pro tip: Ever have cured resin but with a few sticky spots?
+You likely mixed the center well, but not the resin on the side of the cup.
+When you scraped out the cup to use that last bit of undermixed resin, it cured sticky.